Updating and upgrading Raspberry Pi OS

 Before we go any further, let's investigate why keeping our devices updated is important.

 The first and probably the most important reason is security.
 A device running Raspberry Pi OS contains millions of lines of code that you rely on.
 Over time, these millions of lines of code will expose well-known vulnerabilities known as Common Vulnerabilities and Exposures (CVE), which are documented in publicly available databases meaning that they are easy to exploit.
 Here is a example of a recent CVE found in KODI that provides a bit more insight on what information is available in the database and how CVEs are tracked.
 The only way to mitigate these exploits as a user of Raspberry Pi OS is to keep your software up to date, as the upstream repositories track CVEs closely and try to mitigate them quickly.

 The second reason, which is related to the first, is that the software you are running on your device most certainly contains bugs.
 Some bugs are CVEs, but bugs could also be affecting the desired functionality without being related to security.
 By keeping your software up to date, you are lowering the chances of hitting these bugs.

 To update software in Raspberry Pi OS, you can use the apt tool in a terminal.
 Open a terminal window from the taskbar or application menu:

-First, update your system's package list by entering the following command in LXTerminal or from the command line:
+First, update your system's package list by entering the following command:

-Next, upgrade all your installed packages to their latest versions with the command:
+Next, upgrade all your installed packages to their latest versions with the following command:

-However, there are occasional changes made in the Foundation's Raspbian image that require manual intervention, for example a newly introduced package.
+However, there are occasional changes made in the Foundation's Raspberry Pi OS image that require manual intervention, for example a newly introduced package.
 These are not installed with an upgrade, as this command only updates the packages you already have installed.